Bridging Open Work Permit | Extending Your Stay

 Why Was My Bridging Open Work Permit Rejected?

 A Bridging Open Work Permit may be rejected for several reasons, including incomplete applications, failure to meet eligibility requirements, or issues with maintaining valid status in Canada.
-This is similar to rejections under the Federal Skilled Worker program where eligibility is strictly evaluated.
 It’s important to carefully review all application instructions and documents to ensure your application is complete before submission.

 Can I Apply for PR on a Bridging Open Work Permit?